eslint-functional/eslint-plugin-functional/docs/rules/options/ignore-pattern.md

 # Using the `ignorePattern` option

 This option takes a RegExp string or an array of RegExp strings.
+It allows for the ability to ignore violations based on the identifier (name) of node in question.

+## Details

 Some languages are immutable by default but allows you to explicitly declare mutable variables.
 For example in [reason](https://facebook.github.io/reason/) you can declare mutable record fields like this: